petrjanda/rddd/README.md

 ## Key goals

 * Provide basic DDD elements
-* Support separation of domain from delivery mechanism (MVC framework)
+* Support separation of domain from delivery mechanism (mostly web framework such Rails or Sinatra)
 * Support separation of domain from persistancy mechanism

 ## Basic architecture